 Our board of directors has established three permanent committees: our audit committee; our compensation committee; and our nominating and corporate governance committee.
-Our board of directors has adopted written charters for each of these committees, all of which satisfy the applicable NASDAQ listing standards and are available on our website.
+Our board of directors has adopted written charters for each of these committees, all of which satisfy the applicable NASDAQ listing standards and will be available on our website upon the completion of this offering.
 In addition, from time to time, special committees may be established under the direction of our board of directors when necessary to address specific issues.
 Members will serve on these committees until their resignation or until otherwise determined by our board of directors.
 The composition and responsibilities of each of the committees of our board of directors are described below.